 Include verification that each member of the stormwater team has received the training required by Part 6.2.
 Include documentation that members of the stormwater team responsible for conducting inspections pursuant to Part 4 have received the training required by Part 6.3.
-If personnel on your team elect to complete the EPA inspector training program pursuant to Part 6.3a, you must include copies of the certificate showing that the relevant personnel have completed the training and passed the exam.
-If personnel on your team elect to complete a non-EPA inspector training program pursuant to Part 6.3b, you must include documentation showing that these persons have successfully completed the program and their certification or license is still current.
+If personnel on your team elect to complete the EPA inspector training program pursuant to Part 6.3a, you must include copies of the certificate showing that the relevant personnel have completed the training program pursuant to Part 6.3b, you must include documentation showing that these persons have successfully completed the program and their certification or license is still current.
 You must also confirm that the non-EPA inspector training program satisfies the minimum elements for such programs in Part 6.3b.